libp2p/specs/pubsub/gossipsub/partial-messages.md

 - Do we want to add a TTL to PartialIWANTs?
 This would allow us to cancel them after some time.
 - Should we rename the metadata bytes to iwant and ihave?
+- In the bitmap usecase, iwant/ihave are simply inverses of each other.
+Do we need to send them both?

 [1]: https://ethresear.ch/t/is-data-available-in-the-el-mempool/22329
 [2]: https://ethresear.ch/t/fulldas-towards-massive-scalability-with-32mb-blocks-and-beyond/19529#possible-extensions-13